 The number may vary between 10 to 15 students with some years being less.

-The program does require the Graduate Record Examinations (GRE) or Miller Analogies Test (MAT) for consideration of admission.
-The official test score report is required as part of the Graduate School application.
-Scores must not be more than five years old.
+Submission of the Graduate Record Examinations (GRE) or Miller Analogies Test (MAT) is optional for admission.
+Any submitted test scores should not be more than five years old.
 See the Graduate School website for exceptions.

 Interviews are scheduled for selected applicants.
 The interview is an opportunity for faculty to learn more about your research interests and career direction as described in your statement of purpose.
 Interviews may occur face-to-face or via internet video and usually take about 30 minutes.